 - A heatproof glass bowl

 - A small whisk

-You'll love this edge control recipe because it's quick and easy to make and also super effective.
+You'll love this beeswax edge control recipe because it’s quick and easy to make and also super effective.
 Not to mention, all the ingredients are nourishing for your hair.
-The flaxseed gel is super easy to make.
+The flaxseed gel is also super easy to make as another wonderful perk.
 Simply follow along with this awesome instructional video!

 - Use the whisk to mix it all together.

 - Put the beeswax into a heatproof bowl.